Child of a Dream

-Child of a Dream (original title: Il figlio del sogno) is the first part of Valerio Massimo Manfredi's Alexander trilogy, released in 1998.
-It narrates the childhood of Alexander the Great, son of King Philip II of Macedon and queen Olympias.
-He is tutored by the great Greek philosopher Aristotle until the age of 16, thanks to the friendship of Hephaestion and Ptolemy, he becomes a charismatic and mighty warrior, ready to take on the challenge of expanding the Macedonian Empire following the assassination of his father.
+Child of a Dream (original title: Il figlio del sogno) is an Historical Novel, the first part of Valerio Massimo Manfredi's Alexander trilogy, released in 1998.
+It narrates the childhood of Alexander the Great, son of King Philip II of Macedon and Queen Olympias, including his tutelage under the Greek philosopher Aristotle.
+It also focuses on Alexander's friendship with Hephaestion and Ptolemy, and his preparation to become a warrior able to lead the Macedonian Empire.

 Plot

 The story starts before the birth of Alexander at Pella, when his mother Queen Olympias dreams of a snake slithering inside her bed and thrusting its seed inside her; when she recounts her dream to the priests of the Oracle of Dodona, they tell her that her child shall be the offspring of Zeus and a man, just like his hero Achilles.
 On the day that Alexander was born, his father Philip was preparing a siege on the city of Potidea on the peninsula of Chalcidice.
 That same day, Philip received news that his general Parmenion had defeated the combined Illyrian and Paeonian armies, and that his horses had won at the Olympic Games.
 It would later come to be said that on this day the Temple of Artemis in Ephesus, one of the Seven Wonders of the World, burnt down because Artemis was away, attending the birth of Alexander.

 During his childhood, Alexander and his friends Hephaestion, Ptolemy, Seleucus, Leonnatus, Lysimachus, Craterus, Perdiccas and Philotas, are firstly educated by Leonidas.
 He teaches them the values of courage and pride, but also magnanimity; this would prove very important to Alexander during his campaigns.
 When Alexander is 13 years old, his father decides to send him (and his friends with him) to Mieza, a nearby town, for him to be tutored by Aristotle.
-The great philosopher teaches Alexander and his friends all the latest notions of science, philosophy and literature.
+The great philosopher teaches Alexander and his friends all the latest notions of science, philosophy, and literature.
 Leptine, a girl that Alexander himself had saved from slavery, also joins the boys in Mieza; she will also stay very close to Alexander until his death.

-When back into his hometown Pella, Alexander manages to tame a wild war horse at his first attempt.
-He calls his horse Bucephalus and he grows very fond of him.
+When back in his hometown Pella, Alexander manages to tame a wild war horse at his first attempt.
+He calls his horse Bucephalus, and grows fond of him.
 So much so that the two share an almost human friendship.
 Finally, Alexander is old enough to go to war with his father's army in Cheronea, where they are victorious.